H.W. ("Bill") Katz was born on 31 December, 1906, to Aron Selig and Golda (Goldy) in Rudki, Austria-Hungary (after WW1: Poland, today: Ukraine).

 Family name Given name Age Calling or occupation Languages Nationality Race or people Country of birth City of birth Immigration visa issued at Date visa issued Last permanent residence Name and address of friend or relative whence alien came Name and address of friend or relative Visa

-Katz Herz Wolf 34 writer German French Germany Hebrew Poland Rudky Marseille 12/23/40 Paris Kramer - 6 rue Malherbes Villeur Baunne - France Viking Press - 18 east 46th street - NY Temp Visa
+Katz Herz Wolff 34 writer German French Germany Hebrew Poland Rudky Marseille 12/23/40 Paris Kramer - 6 rue Malherbes Villeur Baunne - France Viking Press - 18 east 46th street - NY Temp Visa

 Katz Frida Kramer 28 wife German French Germany Hebrew Germany Heilbron Marseille 12/23/40 Paris "" "" Temp Visa